-Cardiomyopathy means that your heart is not functioning normally.
-It can make it more difficult to do things that may have been easy for you in the past.
-But with proper treatment and some lifestyle changes, you and your doctor can help your heart do its job.
+Cardiomyopathy means that your heart is not working as it normally should.
+This condition can make it more difficult to do things that may have been easy for you in the past.
+But with proper treatment and some lifestyle changes, you and your healthcare provider can help your heart do its job.

 Limit canned, dried, packaged, and fast foods.

 Don’t add salt to your food at the table.